Encanto: Critical response

-Representation and diversity

 Reviewers singled out Encanto's representation and diversity for particular praise.
 Writing for The Guardian, Simran Hans found the awareness of culturally unique generational trauma and displacement intriguing and surprising.
 Despite being critical of a perceived disguise of cultural representation, Rafael Matomayor of The New York Observer stated that "when the film dives into the specificity of its portrayal of Colombia[,] ... it becomes an exciting, nuanced, complex magical realist adventure" that propels Disney into "a new era".
 The Independent's Clarissa Loughgrey highlighted that the cultural specificity was more than simple aesthetic or linguistic references, commending the incorporation of magical realism and various skin tones.
 Whelan Barzel of Time Out summarized the film as a "genuine love letter to the diversity of Latin America".

-Portrayal of family dynamics and emotion

 Reviews with regards to the film's portrayal of family dynamics deemed the aspect one of its strengths.
 According to Slant Magazine's Derek Smith, Encanto thrives in expressing not only the typical message of the value of family but also the concept that even the best families require much effort to stay intact.
 Preston Barra of Denton Record-Chronicle named the message of family a contributing factor to the film becoming a "must-see family event"; fellow journalist Matt Goldberg, who writes for Collider, commended the message of "[being] enough because family is enough".
 Polygon's Petrana Radulovic found the familial interactions stunningly realistic and strengthened by magical metaphors.
 Many critics also acclaimed Encanto's emotional depth.
 The A.V.
 Club's Caroline Siede lauded the depiction of intergenerational trauma.
 According to Screen International critic Tim Greierson, when the directors concentrate on the script's underlying emotions, the film is extremely moving.
 Writing for CinemaBlend, Dirk Libbey opined that every audience member would eventually cry once they discovered which character they identified with most.
 MovieWeb singled out Mirabel's search for acceptance and a purpose, stating "[b]uckets of tears are going to be shed".